 When you STOP chasing the wrong things, you give the right things a chance to catch you.

-SIKHI CONCEPTS VIDEO SERIES BY KARMINDER SINGH DHILLON: COMPLETE LINKS TO VIDEOS & LECTURE NOTES
+SIKHI CONCEPTS SERIES BY DR KARMINDER SINGH DHILLON: COMPLETE LINKS TO VIDEOS & LECTURE NOTES

 Sikh thinker, writer and parcharak Karminder Singh Dhillon, PhD (Boston), is a retired Malaysian civil servant.
 He is the joint-editor of The Sikh Bulletin and author of The Hijacking of Sikhi.
 He can be contacted at firstname.lastname@example.org.